Regional Manager Middle East

 Senior Trainer and Consultant

 Rana’s work experience covers various thematic areas in Public health and development.
-She worked as project coordinator for capacity building of Primary Health Care workers in Lebanon, a project between SCF and the American University of Beirut (AUB), then as a Technical Officer for the Lebanese National AIDS Control Program, as well as a teacher of an undergraduate course at AUB.
+She worked as project coordinator for capacity building of gender and inclusion, Primary Health Care workers in Lebanon, a project between SCF and the American University of Beirut (AUB), then as a Technical Officer for the Lebanese National AIDS Control Program, as well as a teacher of an undergraduate course at AUB.

 Rana worked as director of Soins Infirmiers et Développement Communautaire, a Lebanese NGO, and as the MENAHRA-WHO-Drosos Manager of the Knowledge Hub for the Middle East and North Africa.

-Since 2003, Rana worked in regional and international contexts as a Public Health and development consultant on issues including reproductive health, peer education among youth, children and youth participation, HIV/AIDS/STIs, drug use, smoking tobacco and healthy life styles.
-She collaborated with various UN agencies, ministries and NGOs in the following countries: Algeria, Bahrain, Cyprus, Djibouti, Egypt, Georgia, Iraq, Jordan, Kingdom of Saudi Arabia, Libya, Morocco, Oman, Qatar, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen.
+Since 2003, Rana worked in regional and international contexts as a Public Health and development consultant on issues including reproductive health, peer education among youth, children and youth participation, community development, HIV/AIDS/STIs, drug use, smoking tobacco and healthy life styles.
+She collaborated with various UN agencies, ministries and NGOs in the following countries: Algeria, Bahrain, Cyprus, Djibouti, Egypt, Georgia, Iraq, Jordan, Kingdom of Saudi Arabia, Libya, Morocco, Oman, Qatar, Sudan, Switzerland, Syria, Tunisia, United Arab Emirates, and Yemen.

 Rana holds a Master in Public Health-Health Behaviour and Education from the American University of Beirut (AUB) since 1987.